Building the Notetaker of All Time

 The Development Process #

-I had a notebook from work I’d never used, so I started using it to plan noat.
+I had an empty merch notebook from work, so I started using it to plan noat.
 It helped to be able to quickly draft up designs, draw architectural diagrams, and focus on the big picture instead of the details.
+It was also enjoyable to draw on paper again!

-During the development of noat, I attended Claude Code’s first birthday party and came back wanting to level-up my clauding — running agents and subagents in parallel, plus the superpowers plugin, /insights, and more.
+During the development of noat, I attended Claude Code’s first birthday party and came back wanting to level-up my use of Claude, i.e. running agents and subagents in parallel, plus the superpowers plugin, /insights, and more.
+I used this project as a chance to practice and learn.
+Since then, I’ve started using Conductor as well for my workflow, which has been a great addition!

 With Claude in the loop, I picked up a lot of new languages and technologies faster: